cesar-douady/open-lmake/doc/src/execution.md

 This may include erasing a file that has no associated production rule.
 Unless a file is a dep of no job, open-lmake may rebuild it at any time, even when not strictly necessary.

-In the case open-lmake determines that a file may have actually been written manually outside its control, it fears to overwrite a user-generated content.
+In the case open-lmake determines that a file may have actually been written manually outside its control, it fears to overwrite a valuable user-generated content.
-In that case, open-lmake quarantines the file under the `LMAKE/quarantine` dir with its original name.
+In that case, open-lmake quarantines the file under the [LMAKE/quarantine](meta_data.html#:~:text=LMAKE%2Fquarantine) dir with its original name.
 This quarantine mechanism, which is not necessary for open-lmake processing but is a facility for the user, is best effort.
 There are cases where open-lmake cannot anticipate such an overwrite.